dixe1/MessageCoder/README.md

-# Message Coder
+# Encryption Demo

-Message Coder is a simple C++17 project for encoding and decoding messages.
+Encryption Demo is a simple C++17 project for encoding and decoding messages.

 ## Notes